badboy/fnordig.de/redis-faq.markdown

 ## I want to use [SELECT](http://redis.io/commands/select) to seperate my data.
 Is this a good idea?

 Antirez decided select was an anti-pattern a loooong time ago.
-He won't fully deprecate it, but it doesn't get support in new features such as cluster. (via brycebaril)
+He won't fully deprecate it, but it doesn't get support in new features such as cluster. (via brycebaril, [post on mailing list](https://groups.google.com/forum/#!msg/redis-db/vS5wX8X4Cjg/8ounBXitG4sJ))

 Just use seperate instances or use namespacing (often used: `namespace:real-key-name`)